hohler/Mensa-Webservice/README.md

 - Mobile-Clients:	Android / Iphone App

 ###Web service API
-The main address of the Mensa-Unibe-Webservice is http://mensa.xonix.ch/.
+The base address of the Mensa-Unibe-Webservice is http://mensa.xonix.ch/.
 Each request is performed using a HTTP GET request.

 API version 1 supports three basic get requests: